 To achieve pale blonde shades, some form of hair bleaching is usually the answer.
 Hair that is already fair-dark blonde and lighter-can be given an exciting lift when treated with a blonde colorant.
 Blonde colorants can be very successful on all shades of hair that are naturally blonde, but darker colors will need to be treated with a pre-bleach process designed to strip the hair of its pigmentation.
 This is particularly harsh and should never be attempted at home.

 You only have one head of hair, so you should always treat it kindly.
 Bleaching hair is a harsh, drying process that leaves the hair extremely porous and lacking in softness and elasticity.
 Because of its dry state, bleached hair will lose its natural sheen and shine.

 If you are already blonde, you can use various mild products to lift the color a shade or two.
-If you are naturally dark haired, the hair must first be striped of its pigmentation.
+If you are naturally dark-haired, the hair must first be stripped of its pigmentation.
 Seek professional advice on hair bleaching-if your hairdresser does not recommend it for your hair, think about having a handful of highlights instead.